cityjson/RhinoCityJSON/README.md

 * Object Info Keys.
 The keys of sematic info that corresponds with the object (names).
 * Object Info Values.
 The values of semantic info that corresponds with the object (names).

+### Explode Material
+The material output of the Document Reader Component is of a custom type.
+To display this type in grasshoper the Explode material component can be used.

+Input:
+* Materials.
+The materials related to the Geometry.

+Output:
+* Name.
+The material name.
+* Ambient Intensity.
+The ambient intensity.
+* Diffuse Color.
+The diffuse color.
+* Emissive Color.
+The emissive color.
+* Specular Color.
+The specular color.
+* Shininess.
+The shininess of the material.
+* Transparency.
+The transperancy of the material.
+* isSmooth.
+Boolean defining smoothness.